 1. Go digital but don’t neglect human interaction

-With technology’s increasing influence on how consumers engage with brands, restaurants are now shifting to a more digital approach to meet consumer demands by providing self-order menus, online reservations, and online delivery services.
-Social media has also become a definitive platform for consumer-brand interaction as evidenced by the number of businesses keenly creating and maintaining a consistent (and distinctive) digital presence via Facebook, Instagram, and Twitter.
-But while a clear-cut digital plan is a guaranteed way to keep up with competition, it’s still the businesses that balance technology with human interaction—the ones that create their own apps but also make it a point to touch tables—that have more potential to take the lead.
+With technology’s increasing influence on how consumers engage with brands, restaurants are now shifting to a more digital approach to meet demands by providing self-order menus, online reservations, and online delivery services.
+Social media has also become a definitive platform for consumer-brand interaction as evidenced by the number of businesses keenly creating and maintaining a consistent (and distinctive) digital presence on Facebook, Instagram, and Twitter.
+But while a clear digital plan is a way to keep up with competition, it’s businesses that balance technology and human interaction—those that create their own apps but also make it a point to touch tables—that have more potential to take the lead.

-2. Prioritize operational efficiency to cut lengthy waiting times
+2. Prioritize operational efficiency to cut waiting times

-Waiting for extended periods of time is costly.
+Waiting for extended periods is costly.
 Negative reviews and reputations from customers have a lasting effect on your business.
-Restaurateurs can take a more proactive approach in dealing with lags in service by eliminating chokepoints (that cause delays like slow payment systems or poor turnaround time) or by fast tracking certain operations—the most crucial of which is kitchen prep.
+Restaurateurs can take a more proactive approach in dealing with lags in service by eliminating chokepoints (like slow payment systems or poor turnaround time) or by fast tracking certain operations—the most crucial of which is kitchen prep.
 A good place to start is using quality convenience products (pre-cut, pre-marinated, pre-breaded, pre-portioned food).
-Not only does this eliminate tedious procedures, it also ensures consistent portion control and organized inventory management—things that guarantee efficient service in the long run.
+Not only does this eliminate tedious procedures, it also ensures consistent portion control and organized inventory management.

 3. Personalize the dining experience with special menus